maxweinstein77/100DaysofPython/README.md

 # 100 Days of Code

-This repo contains my Python projects for the [100 Days of Code](https://www.udemy.com/course/100-days-of-code/) course.
+This repo contains my Python projects from the [100 Days of Code](https://www.udemy.com/course/100-days-of-code/) course.

 ## 📅 Progress